im360john/fast-intercom-mcp/CONTRIBUTING.md

 1. Update the schema in `database.py` `_init_database()` method
 2. Add migration logic if needed for existing installations
 3. Update related model classes in `models.py`
-4. Test with `fastintercom reset` and fresh initialization
+4. Test with `fast-intercom-mcp reset` and fresh initialization

 #### Adding CLI commands